auranic/ClinTrajan/tutorial/tutorial.md

 # extend the leafs to reach the extreme data points
 tree_extended = ExtendLeaves_modified(X, tree_elpi, Mode = "QuantDists", ControlPar = .5, DoSA = False)
 ```
 This produces a simple plot with a projection of the principal tree on PCA plane.
-In 12D, the topology of the tree is more complex than it seams from 2D PCA projection!
+In 12D, the topology of the tree is more complex then it seams from 2D PCA projection!

 ![](https://github.com/auranic/ClinTrajan/blob/master/images/principal_tree.png)